 Low Carb Alternatives

 Are you sick of sky-rocketing blood sugars after every meal?
-While there are no magic foods that can keep your blood sugar in range all the time, there are food and snack choices that are lower in carb and less likely to send your sugars soaring.
-Here are our tips for picking low carb alternatives at each meal.
+While there are no magic foods that can keep your blood sugar in range all the time, there are food and snack choices that are lower in carbs and less likely to send your sugars soaring.
+Here are some tips for picking low carb alternatives at each meal.

-Like they always say: "breakfast is the most important meal of the day".
+Like they always say: "breakfast is the most important meal of the day."
 For people living with T1D, it can also be the most challenging meal of the day.
-Most quick breakfast options (like cereal, breakfast pastries, fruit, and granola bars) contain lots of rapid-acting carbs.
-There are options for every diet, however!
-Check out our ideas for some tasty options that are low in sugar and carbs.
+Most quick breakfast options (like cereal, breakfast pastries, and granola bars) contain lots of rapid-acting carbs.
+But, there are options for every diet!
+Check out some ideas for tasty options that are lower in sugar and carbs.

 If you're going to eat carbs for breakfast, oatmeal is probably one of your best options.
 Oats contain beta-glucan, which helps slow digestion.
 The carbs in oatmeal are slower-acting than cereal, so it won't send your blood sugar soaring.
 As an added benefit, studies have shown that oatmeal can help reduce your appetite compared to cereal with the same number of calories.
 Make sure you buy plain versions rather than flavored instant oatmeal, which can come with a lot of added sugar.
 You can add a small amount of peanut butter (which will slightly increase the carb count) for flavor and added protein.

 Be on the lookout for low carb tortillas - some brands have as few as 4 grams of carb per tortilla!
 These handy wraps can change your traditional breakfast burrito from a high carb meal to a completely manageable breakfast.
 You can also prepare these ahead of time by individually wrapping them in parchment paper and putting them in a plastic freezer bag.
 Just wrap a burrito in a damp paper towel and microwave for a few minutes for a healthy breakfast on the go!